GeneHit/drl_practice/README.md

 ## Motivation
 After studying the HuggingFace's
 [DRL course](https://huggingface.co/learn/deep-rl-course/unit0/introduction),
-I want to have a better understanding through the coding.
-So, some code is came from or bassed on the course's code.
+I want to have a deeper and broader understanding through the coding.
+Some code and config are based on the course.
 Thanks for this greate course.